-If the SAFECOM identifies a commendable action the BSEE National Aviation Manager (NAM) or other BSEE management will review it to determine whether a safety award or other recognition is warranted.
+If the SAFECOM identifies a commendable action the BSEE National Aviation Manager (NAM/NASM) or other BSEE management will review it to determine whether a safety award or other recognition is warranted.
 The first step to recognizing and rewarding mishap prevention efforts begins when someone takes the time to document the event.
 BSEE encourages the use of SAFECOMs to identify positive safety events.

 Submitting a SAFECOM does not replace the requirement for immediate notification of an aircraft accident per 49 CFR 830.5 and 352 DM 3.4 or initiating a DI-134 "Report of Accident/Incident," as required by 485 DM 5.
+For reference see NWCG Aviation Mishap Response Guide and Checklist (PMS 503).